-Building an annexe is a great option if you're considering extending your home due to a requirement to accommodate independently minded teens, young adults who can't afford their first step on the property ladder or elderly parents who need support without loss of self sufficiency.
-Annexes provide a happy mix of independence and proximity required in each of those situations.
-Find out more about extending a house and adding a garden room – both will help with your annexe design.
+Building an annexe is a great option if you're considering extending your home to accommodate independently-minded teens, young adults who can't afford their first step on the property ladder or elderly parents who need support without loss of self sufficiency.
+An annexe provides a happy mix of independence and proximity required in each of those situations.

-Renovation experts Michael Holmes and Jason Orme explain the rules for creating additional rooms that will utilise your outdoor space and enhance your lifestyle.
+Renovation experts Michael Holmes and Jason Orme explain the rules for building an annexe that will utilise your outdoor space cleverly and enhance your – and your family's – lifestyle.

 An annexe is, by definition, associated with the main home.
 In most cases, it will offer a degree of independent living that gives it the feel of the occupier’s own space.

 Do I need planning permission for an annexe?

 You will need planning permission to build a habitable annexe in your garden but wouldn’t for something like a shed, summerhouse, or a garage.
 A good way of thinking about it is that if your garden building, of whatever size and shape, is going to be slept in, it needs planning permission.
 You can find out more from your local council or planning portal.